svdoever/svdoever.github.io/src/pages/XM_Cloud_rendering_host_options_and_fast_local_development.md

 When the **localtunnel** is stopped you will see an error in the **Experience Editor** or **Pages**.
 Change the **selected predefined application rendering host** of the **Site Groupings** settings of your site back to the internal rendering host and you will use the out-of-the-box internal editing host again.

-I would like to thank Andy Cohen and Sebastian Winter from Sitecore from their help in getting this setup working.
+I would like to thank Andy Cohen and Sebastian Winter from Sitecore for their help in getting this setup working.